 In what environment do you thrive?Do you prefer to work outdoors, perform calculations in an office, or whip up creative dishes in a kitchen?
-Most businesses require hard work.
-Make sure you will be in an environment that is most natural for you.
+Most small businesses require long hours, so make sure you will be in an environment that is most natural for you.

-How much contact with the public do you desire?All businesses require contact with customers.
-Some require a higher degree than others.
-If you prefer to work quietly and minimize interaction with people, we most probably have a listing that fits your needs.
+How much contact with the public do you desire?All businesses require contact with customers, but some require a higher degree than others.
+If you prefer to work quietly and minimize interaction with people, businesses that rely heavily on customer interaction should be crossed off your list.

 What skills and experience do you already possess?If you can find a business that is in a niche you are already familiar with, you will have the best chance of success.
-You don’t have to choose something that lines up with your current profession, but it should at least be a business in which you skill sets will give you the greatest opportunity for success.
+You don’t have to choose something that lines up with your current profession, but it should at least be an industry in which you are familiar with the terms and trends.

-Why is the Buyer Selling?The first thing you should find out is why the current owner wants to sell the business.
+Why is the owner selling?The first thing you should find out is why the current owner wants to exit the business.
 It could be for retirement, relocation, or to pursue other interests.
-However, it could also be a decline in demand, an increase in competition, or the fact that most of the business’ equipment will need replaced.
-Make sure you know the full details before move forward.
+However, it could also be a decline in demand, an increase in competition, or the fact that most of the business’ equipment will need to be replaced in the next year.
+Make sure you get details before moving forward.

-How much working capital will you need?Some businesses and near future industries will require much more than the purchase price to function.
-Ask how much capital is necessary for inventory, overhead, and …. accounts receivable,etc .
+How much working capital will you need?Some industries will require much more than the purchase price to get started.
+Ask how much capital is necessary for inventory, overhead, and insuring accounts receivable.
 Find out how long it takes customers to pay invoices and what payment terms their suppliers offer.
 These questions can offer insight into cash flow that you might not see by looking at a balance sheet.

 Are there off-season times you will need to consider?Make sure that you know more than just total profit.
-Ask about seasonal cycles during the year and how much income you need to set aside in the most profitable months.
-Find out if there are times when you need to hire more help or reduce staff.
+Ask about seasonality and how much income you need to set aside in the most profitable months.
+Find out if there are times when you need to hire more help or lay off employees to meet payroll.